-Acetaminophen (Tylenol): Take for body aches and headaches, mild pain and fever.
-If you are pregnant then you CANNOT take ibuprofen or naproxen but these medications are safe if you are breastfeeding.
+Acetaminophen: Take for body aches and headaches, mild pain, and fever.
+If you are pregnant then you CANNOT take ibuprofen or naproxen, but these medications are safe if you are breastfeeding.

-Pseudoephedrine or phenylephrine (Sudafed): Use for congestion and runny nose.
+Pseudoephedrine or phenylephrine: Use for congestion and runny nose.
 Medications that contain pseudoephedrine are kept behind the pharmacy counter and have restrictions on the quantity that you can purchase.
 You must show ID to prove you are older than 18.
 You should NOT take these if you are breastfeeding or pumping as they are known to decrease your milk supply.

-Guaifenesin (Mucinex) or dextromethorphan (Robutussin): This medicine suppresses coughingand thins mucus so that coughs are more productive.
+Guaifenesin or dextromethorphan: This medicine suppresses coughing and thins mucus so that coughs are more productive.
 You should NOT take these medications while breastfeeding or pumping.

-Diphenhydramine (Benadryl), Loratidine (Claritin): Can relieve watery eyes and itchy throat.
+Diphenhydramine or Loratidine: Can relieve watery eyes and itchy throat.
 These can also make you sleepy, so it may be better to take at night to aid with rest.
 You should NOT take these medications while breastfeeding or pumping.

 If you are pregnant or breastfeeding and have questions about your health and/or what is safe to take, call your provider’s office and they will be more than happy to assist you and answer questions.
 The Teen and Pregnant Program at Nationwide Children’s Hospital has a provider on call 24/7 to answer questions for our patients.

-Kara L. Malone, MD is a board eligible obstetrician and gynecologist at The Ohio State University.
-She joined Nationwide Children’s Hospital as medical director of the Teen and Pregnant (TaP) Program.
+Kara L. Malone, MD is a board-certified obstetrician and gynecologist at The Ohio State University.
+She joined Nationwide Children’s Hospital as medical director of the Teen and Pregnant (TaP) Program in 2015.
 Her clinical interests include the care of pregnant adolescents and providing culturally sensitive care to minorities, including the LGBTQAI population.

 Browse by Author